 - For your own serious illness

-How does one qualify for Family and Medical Leave?
+How does one qualify for Pregnancy and Family Medical Leave?

 Under Federal law, a private employer must have 50+ employees within a 75-mile radius and the employee must have worked 1250 hours within a 12-month period.

 Under CT State law, a private employer must have 75+ employees within the State of Connecticut and the employee must have worked 1000 hours within a 12-month period.

 For more information, contact CWEALF to receive our Pregnancy and Family Medical Leave in CT booklet.

 What is sexual harassment?
 Sexual harassment is a form of illegal sex discrimination.
 It is unwelcome sexual conduct that affects the terms and conditions of a person's employment, or creates a hostile environment.
 In order for something to be considered sexual harassment, it must meet certain criteria.
 CWEALF's booklet on Sexual Harassment in the Workplace outlines these criteria.